 He said, “They seemed to speak an entirely different language.
 It’s quite difficult to interpret and you end up having to place great trust on people you’ve never worked with before.

 When we talked to FluidIT they seemed to speak a similar language.
 They explained things in plain English, and we liked the fact they’re solution agnostic, and didn't come with a hidden agenda.

-We had confidence they wouldn't want to just sell us what makes them the best commission, but what is the right for our business and offers the best value for our needs."
+We had confidence they wouldn't want to just sell us what makes them the best commission, but would do what's right for our business and offers the best value for our needs."